Depending on your document’s status and the current task, you will have to take different steps to modify a document.

 - Click "Start Review".

-Your job will progress to the next task.
+Your workflow will progress to the next task.
 Assignee(s) will be notified that a task has been assigned to them.

-Note: If an approval job is already in review, you cannot start a new approval job without canceling the in-progress job, or waiting until the in-progress job is complete.
+Note: If an approval workflow is already in review, you cannot start a new approval workflow without canceling the in-progress workflow, or waiting until the in-progress workflow is complete.

 Comments